Aravind-Jalda/interview-prep/Python/python-scenario-q&a.md

 ---

-## 1. How do you automate a task using Python? write
+## 1. How do you automate a task using Python?

 - Write script
 - Use loops/conditions